DENTAL SEALANTS

 What are Dental Sealants?

-Sealant’s Intended Function
+Sealant’s intended Function

-Who is suitable for dental sealants?
+Who is Suitable for Dental Sealants?

 Dental sealants are a common practice for children and teenagers, but even adults with no record of tooth decay or molar fillings can reap rewards from this process.
 Essentially, individuals with a susceptibility to tooth decay in their rear teeth should consider sealants.